-Don’t jump to conclusions; the C&O 2-6-6-6 Allegheny with MTH Proto-Sound 2.0 (PS2.0) I found on eBay was NOT manufactured by MTH – it is a brass locomotive produced by Sunset 3rd Rail (Figure 1) and converted to PS2.0 (see MTH PS2.0 Upgrade Manual).
+Don’t jump to conclusions; MTH did NOT manufacture the C&O 2-6-6-6 Allegheny with MTH Proto-Sound 2.0 (PS2.0) I found on eBay.
+Instead, it’s a brass locomotive produced by Sunset 3rd Rail (Figure 1) and converted to PS2.0 (see MTH PS2.0 Upgrade Manual).
 See Figure 2.
-The original tender QSI-OEM Digital Soundboards, tender and locomotive wiring harnesses, and the Suethe smoke units and their voltage regulator board in the locomotive had been replaced.
+The retrofit replaced the original tender QSI-OEM Digital Soundboards, the wiring harnesses for the tender and locomotive, and the Suethe smoke units and their voltage regulator board in the locomotive.

 It was a well-done conversion, so I was very reluctant to tear out the tender PS2.0 control board, and the wiring harnesses in the tender and locomotive.
 The PS2.0 conversion used an MTH smoke unit that has both fan speed and smoke intensity controls.